-Survey of medical, legal, and psychosocial and relational issues relating to the role of the Occupational Therapy Assistant and Physical Therapist Assistant in the delivery of health care services.
-Prerequisite: 2.0 or better in previous OTA courses or permission of instructor.
+Survey of medical, ethical, legal, and psychosocial and relational issues relating to the role of the Occupational Therapy Assistant in the delivery of health care services.
+Course also includes professional growth, ethics, reimbursement and documentation, patient motivation/communication, assertiveness; adjustment to disability, resume and interview skills, and preparation for continuing education and professional development.
+Prerequisite: 2.0 or better in OTA courses.
 (SFCC)